 - Expert interpretation by the chest radiologists from the Hospital of the University of Pennsylvania's division of thoracic imaging

 - Examination by a Penn thoracic surgeon

-The surgeon and advanced practice nurse develop individualized care plans and schedule follow-up scans at regular intervals over the next two years.
-Patients receive an appointment reminder for subsequent multidetector CT exams at the Hospital of the University of Pennsylvania.
+The surgeon and advanced practice nurse will then develop an individualized care plan and schedule follow-up scans at regular intervals over the next two years.
+You'll receive an appointment reminder for subsequent multidetector CT exams at the Hospital of the University of Pennsylvania.
 These serial CT scan studies provide the team with precise indications of changes in the nodule.